“I can’t believe you would be writing a book. You’re not serious enough to write a book.”

 When Latham finally did get his hands on her manuscript, because of its bulky and scattered nature, he quickly anointed it the worst manuscript he’d ever seen.

-Then she got cold feet, sending him a cable with the words “Send it back.
+Then she got cold feet and sent him a cable with the words, “Send it back.
 I’ve changed my mind.”

 But he refused.